compwright/full-name-parser/README.md

 ## Reporting Bugs

-If you find a name this function does not parse correctly, or any other bug, please report it here: https://github.com/adci/full-name-parser/issues
+If you find a name this function does not parse correctly, or any other bug, please report it here: https://github.com/compwright/full-name-parser/issues

 ## Credits and precursors

+This package was forked from [ADCI/full-name-parser](https://github.com/ADCI/full-name-parser).

 This parser is based on and compatible with [davidgorges/human-name-parser](https://github.com/davidgorges/HumanNameParser.php).